codingwithcollins/portfolio/README.md

-# Web Design Mastery Portfolio
+# collins portfolio

-This is the portfolio website for Collins Joshua, a Software Engineer and Graphic Designer.
+This is the portfolio website for Collins Joshua, a Software Engineer and web developer.
 The website showcases his skills, services, and recent works.

 ## Features